ejiektpobehuk/git-plumber/README.md

 ## What is _git-plumber_?

 [git-plumber](https://github.com/ejiektpobehuk/git-plumber) is a CLI and TUI application for **exploring the internals of git repositories** in a safe, read-only way.
-Browse and understand the contents of the `.git/` directory: refs, trees, blobs and more.
+Browse and understand the contents of the `.git/` directory: refs, trees, blobs, and more.
 Demystify compressed and binary “plumbing” beneath git’s familiar porcelain appearance.

 Perfect for learning, live experimentation, or just satisfying your curiosity.